caltechlibrary/git-code4lib/_episodes/03-create.md

 > ## Places to Create Git Repositories
 >
-> Try to create a new git repository inside of the `survey_data` repository you just created.
+> Try to create a new git repository inside of the `hello-world` repository you just created.
 > Since you don't have the welcome screen any more, you'll need to go to File/New Repository.
 >
 > What happens?
 Can you create the sub-repository?
 Why is it a bad idea to do this?